john-bieren/loc/README.md

 # loc

-A command line utility for recursively counting lines of code in a directory and its subdirectories by language.
+A command line utility for recursively counting lines of code in directories and their subdirectories by language.

 ### Example output